ykvch/ykvch.github.io/_posts/2020-03-16-test-automation-smells.md

   * Detect: make tests fail, see the output
   * Fix: Use error message (assert 2nd param)
 1. Hardcoding without explanation (in test cases _DO describe, DON'T define_).
-  > Note: hardcoding here is used in broader meaining, as kind of source for "semantic satiation" in code.
+    > Note: hardcoding here is used in broader meaining, as a source for "semantic satiation" in code.
   * Detect: There are exact values, steps, behaviour without ability to trace WHY are those chosen and what logic (specs?) are considered behind them.
   * Fix: use data generators with rules derived from specs (also helps mitigate pesticide effect a little).
   * Fix: don't be too implementatin specific (eg: use 'turn lights on' instead of 'flip switch up').